 - Compression.
 A compression bandage or compression brace can be used to support the elbow and reduce swelling.

 - Elevation.
 To keep swelling down, elevate (raise) your elbow above the level of your heart.
 You can do this by sitting or lying down on a couch or floor and placing pillows under your arm and elbow until your elbow is higher than your chest.

-A physical therapist will teach your how to stretch your arm and build muscle that will ease the strain on your elbow.
+Your physician, an athletic trainer, or a physical therapist can teach your how to stretch your arm and build muscle that will ease the strain on your elbow.